sadkowa/sadkowa/README.md

 ### 👋 Hi there!

 My name is **`Joanna`** .
-I am a determined and self-taught programmer with a strong ambition to become a professional front-end developer. :dart:
+I used to work in civil engineering industry, but now I'm changing my career to frontend development.
+Thanks to mentoring from an experienced programmer [Mentor Bogolubow](https://devmentor.pl/), I've built a strong foundation in coding.
+I'm excited to learn more and create awesome websites for people to use.
+It's a big change, but I'm ready for this new adventure! :dart:

 ---